smartinrub/intro_python_tutoring/part1.md

     ```

     Go to your terminal and run `python hello_world.py` and it should print `Hello World`.
 You can also run it from PyCharm with the green arrow.

+    >It's best to use lowercase letters and underscores for spaces in files and folder names, because Python uses there naming convections.